scilab/scilab/scilab/README_Windows.txt

     We have compiled this distribution with Visual Studio 2005 (Intel C 9.1 & Fortran 9.1).

-    1 - To compile with Visual C++ .NET 2005 & Intel Fortran 9.1,
+    1 - To compile with Visual C++ .NET 2005,  see Readme_visual.txt
-        see Readme_visual.txt

 ******************************************************************************